-The Ministry is responsible for relations with the European Union in their wider sense, EU internal coordination and Malta's Presidency of the European Union in 2017.
 It also aims to strengthen the efficiency and transparency in the way European funds are used, and tackle any shortcomings which could result in the loss of funds.

-Parliamentary Secretariat for the EU Presidency 2017 and EU Funds
+Parliamentary Secretariat for the European Funds

-The role of the Parliamentary Secretariat is to organise and prepare for Malta's Presidency of the EU in 2017 and ensure transparency in the utilisation of European funds.
-In fulfilling such function, the Parliamentary Secretariat also provides visibility to the closure of the 2007-2013 Programmes and the activities within the framework of the 2014-2020 Programmes.
+The role of the Parliamentary Secretariat is to ensure transparency in the utilisation of European funds.
+In fulfilling such function, the Parliamentary Secretariat also provides visibility to the activities within the framework of the 2014-2020 Programmes and the formulation of the 2021-2027 Programmes.